 Did you choose 5, 10, 12, 15, 19?
 Then your style is Authoritative

 The permissive parent makes few demands, administers little punishment, sets no guidelines, has little structure, and avoids asserting authority.
 Stress and work may keep you from spending time with your children.
+Fear of upsetting your child may cause you to avoid confronting things like misbehavior and setting healthy boundaries for behavior such as limits on television and food consumption.
+Parents who view discipline or confronting a child’s behavior as being opposite of love (expressed by warmth and affection) may be more likely to use a permissive parenting style.

 The child of the permissive parent grows up lacking self-control, is immature, may be aggressive at home, and may behave irresponsibly.
 These children tend to have less self-esteem and may be low achievers in school.
 They may skip school, use drugs, or become involved in illegal issues in their search for attention.